-42% Glazed Facade with 800mm Shading 2.2 Average Direct Sunlight Hours when compared to a fully glazed facade Summary of Design Responses to Design Review Panel 1 The summary list below outlines the key comments received from the panel at Design Review Panel 1: - Early concerns about the building's robustness, especially with the less sturdy podium and base, making it appear unanchored. - Questions whether the new building will have an • iconic presence in the townscape, considering its larger size, emphasizing the need for long views to demonstrate its impact. - Suggests the design team considers the building's ٠ integration into the city and its townscape impact. - Criticises the compromise to the public realm due to the podium projection. - Emphasises maximising green space on the site. ٠ - Interested in the steps up to the podium but • highlights the need to address accessibility and encroachment into the plaza. - Recognizes the carbon cost of proposed demolition, ٠ calling for strategies to manage embodied carbon. - Encourages material reuse and securing ambitious goals through the planning process. - Suggests designing the new building for adaptability and repurposing over the next 100 years without extensive demolition. - Welcomes the commitment to public engagement workshops and co-design.
+2.2 Average Direct Sunlight Hours 45% Reduction in Direct Incident Sunlight 68% Reduction in Direct Sunlight when compared to a fully glazed facade Summary of Design Responses to Design Review Panel 1 The list below outlines the key comments received from DRP 1 Proposal the panel at Design Review Panel 1: - Early concerns about the building's robustness, especially with the less sturdy podium and base, making it appear unanchored. - Questions whether the new building will have an iconic presence in the townscape, considering its larger size, emphasising the need for long views to demonstrate its impact. - Suggests the design team considers the building's integration into the city and its townscape impact. - Criticises the compromise to the public realm due to the podium projection. - Emphasises maximising green space on the site. - Interested in the steps up to the podium but highlights the need to address accessibility and encroachment into the plaza. - Recognises the carbon cost of proposed demolition, calling for strategies to manage embodied carbon. - Encourages material reuse and securing ambitious goals through the planning process. - Suggests designing the new building for adaptability and repurposing over the next 100 years without extensive demolition. - Welcomes the commitment to public engagement workshops and co-design.
 The design team has responded and developed the design, in-line with key comments received at the Design Review Panel 1, which were subsequently presented at Design Review Panel 2.
 The following pages demonstrate these responses.